JonathonMA/queight/README.md

 Note that publishing uses transactions by default (slow!), so if you're ok with messages hitting the floor and not knowing about it, try:

     client.publish_without_transaction(topic_exchange, "message", "routing.key")
+    client.publish!(topic_exchange, "message", "routing.key")

+You can also publish to a queue directly (using the default exchange).
+This will ensure the queue is declared before publishing:

+    client.publish_to_queue(message, queue)
+    client.publish_to_queue_without_transaction(message, queue)
+    client.publish_to_queue!(message, queue)

 ### Publishing to a topic exchange